VlachosGroup/pMuTT/README.rst

 ---------------

 1. Install the dependencies
-2. Download the repository to your local machine
+2. `Clone the repository`_ to your local machine
-3. Add to parent folder to PYTHONPATH
+3. Add the parent folder to PYTHONPATH. `Windows instructions`_
 4. Run the tests by navigating to the `tests directory`_ in a command-line interface and inputting the following command: